 The caliber of your firearm is marked on the barrel.
-Store all cartridges of different calibers in completely separate and well-marked containers.
+Store all cartridges of different calibers in completely separate and wellmarked containers.
 Never store cartridges of mixed calibers in a common container or in your pockets.
-See pages 15-16 for more information on the correct ammunition for your firearm.
+See page 15 for more information on the correct ammunition for your firearm.